Hell Is Real derby: Name

-The derby's name was created by fans of both teams in 2017, prior to the first competitive meeting in the U.S. Open Cup.
-It is derived from a religious sign that reads "Hell is Real" and is located on Interstate 71, which connects Columbus and Cincinnati–a distance of 110 mi.
+The rivalry's name was created by fans of both teams in 2017, prior to the first competitive meeting in the U.S. Open Cup.
+It is derived from a religious sign that reads "HELL IS REAL" located on Interstate 71, the highway that connects Columbus and Cincinnati–a distance of 110 mi.
 The sign was installed in 2004 on a local farm in Chenoweth by a Kentucky developer who had installed similar religious signs in other states.

+The rivalry has an alternate name, Heck is Plausible, between both club's MLS Next Pro teams, Columbus Crew 2 and FC Cincinnati 2.